awsdocs/aws-private-ca-user-guide/doc_source/PcaWelcome.md

 1.  **AWS Certificate Manager \(ACM\)**—This service manages certificates for enterprise customers who need a publicly trusted secure web presence using TLS\.
 You can deploy ACM certificates into AWS Elastic Load Balancing, Amazon CloudFront, Amazon API Gateway, and other [integrated services](https://docs.aws.amazon.com/acm/latest/userguide/acm-services.html)\.
 The most common application of this kind is a secure public website with significant traffic requirements\.

    With this service, you can use public [certificates provided by ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) \(ACM certificates\) or [ certificates that you import into ACM](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html)\.
-If you use ACM Private CA to create a CA, ACM can manage certificate issuance from that private CA and automate certificate renewals\.
+If you use AWS Private CA to create a CA, ACM can manage certificate issuance from that private CA and automate certificate renewals\.

    For more information, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html)\.